 Hi all!
-For the first time in awhile, I was on the receiving end of a handmade gift – a diy wood phone stand courtesy of my sister in law who must have gotten bit by the creative bug not too long ago.
-She said she followed a Pinterest tutorial to learn how to do it, and I thought I’d share it here – I even made a nice printable measurement guide (scroll to the bottom of this post to find it) to make it easier.
+For the first time in awhile, I was on the receiving end of a handmade gift instead of the giver – for Christmas I received a nice surprise in the form of a diy wood phone stand courtesy of my sister in law who must have gotten bit by the creative bug not too long ago.
+She said she followed a Pinterest tutorial to learn how to do it, and I thought I’d share it here!

 It is made to keep your smartphone in easy reach – and there is room next to it to set memo notes, or other items -no more wondering where you put all that important stuff!
 That little brass hook in the corner, I suspect that is made for your keys.